MaxHill/bg_jobs/README.md

 - *Queues* - including delayed execution
 - *Scheduled jobs* - on an interval or cron like schedule

+# Architecture
+*TODO:* expand this section

+Program architecture:
+- *otp supervisor*
+  - *otp worker* - queue (0 or more)
+    - Polls the database on specified interval looking for avaliable jobs of the type it can handle
+  - *otp worker* - scheduled jobs queue (0 or more)
+    - Polls the database on specified interval looking for avaliable jobs of the type it can handle
+    - Asks dispatcher to enqueu a new job with apropriate avalible at after processing is done
+  - *otp worker* - dispatcher (1 per program)
+    - Enqueues jobs.
+Just writes them to the db
+  - *otp worker* - chip registry (1 per program)
+    - Holds Subjects to all workers in the application

+## Durability
+Jobs are claimed with a timestamp and queue/scheduled job name.
+Each queue and scheduled job should have a unique name even across machines.
+Whenever the worker starts up it clears out previously claimed jobs.
+This way if a worker crashes and the supervisor restarts it there is no abandoned jobs.

 # Installation

 ```sh